frostinassiky/denoiseloc/README.md

 ## Acknowledgement
-This code is based on [Moment-DETR](https://github.com/jayleicn/moment_detr), and the implementation is refered from [G-TAD](https://github.com/frostinassiky/gtad) and [DiffusionDet](https://github.com/ShoufaChen/DiffusionDet).
+This code is based on [Moment-DETR](https://github.com/jayleicn/moment_detr), and the implementation is referred from [G-TAD](https://github.com/frostinassiky/gtad) and [DiffusionDet](https://github.com/ShoufaChen/DiffusionDet).
 We thank the authors for their awesome open-source contributions.

 ## LICENSE
 The annotation files are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license, see [./data/LICENSE](data/LICENSE).
 All the code are under [MIT](https://opensource.org/licenses/MIT) license, see [LICENSE](./LICENSE).